streamdal/rabbit/README.md

 We wrote this lib to ensure that all of our services make use of Rabbit in a consistent, predictable way AND are able to survive network blips.

+**NOTE**: This library works only with non-default exchanges.
+If you need support for default exchange - open a PR!

 # Usage
 ```go
 package main